cariad/nvalues/README.md

 ### Iterating values

-`Volume` natively supports iteration and will yield the key and value for every item.
+Native iteration yields the key and value for each item in the volume.

 ```python
 from nvalues import Volume